TabbyML/tabby/website/blog/2024-07-09-enhanced-tabby-deployment-on-modal/index.md

 # Enhanced Tabby Deployment on Modal: Utilizing Persistent Volumes and Model Caching

-Today we’re diving deeper into our latest deployment updates on Modal, focusing on two critical enhancements: model caching and the use of persistent volumes.
-These features are designed to optimize both the scalability and usability of Tabby in serverless environments.
+In this post, we delve into recent enhancements to Tabby's deployment on Modal, focusing on model caching and the use of persistent volumes.
+These upgrades significantly improve both scalability and usability within serverless environments.

 ## Understanding Model Caching

-One of the significant updates in our Modal deployment strategy is the implementation of a model cache directory.
-This change is crucial for a few reasons:
+Model caching is a key upgrade in our deployment strategy, offering substantial benefits:

-1. **Scalability and Speed:** The most substantial parts of our deployment are the model files, which are often large.
-By caching these files in the image layer, we ensure that the container does not need to re-download the model every time it starts.
-This dramatically reduces the startup and shutdown times, making our service highly responsive and cost-effective—ideal for Function as a Service (FaaS) scenarios.
-More on image caching can be found in Modal's guide on [Image caching and rebuilds](https://modal.com/docs/guide/custom-container#image-caching-and-rebuilds).
+1. **Scalability and Speed:** By storing large model files in the image layer, we eliminate the need for re-downloading upon each container startup.
+This efficiency reduces startup and shutdown times, ensuring our service is both responsive and cost-effective, perfect for Function as a Service (FaaS) scenarios.
+Further details on image caching are available in Modal's [Image caching and rebuilds guide](https://modal.com/docs/guide/custom-container#image-caching-and-rebuilds).

-2. **Efficiency:** With model caching, the overall efficiency of the deployment improves because the time and resources spent on fetching and loading models are minimized.
-This setup is particularly beneficial in environments where rapid scaling is necessary.
+2. **Efficiency:** Model caching cuts down the time and resources used to fetch and load models, which is crucial in environments requiring rapid scaling.

-### Use Model Caching
+### Implementing Model Caching

-Here's how we use Modal's image cache to accelerate the deployment and scaling of services, When the app is first run, Modal will download these models that we need to use and caches the final image.
+Here’s how we utilize Modal’s image caching to expedite deployment and service scaling:

 ```python
 image = (